Skip to Content

 This is the best spot to camp, with incredible views right out of your tent door at the Coral Coast below.

-Hiker with Garmin InReach satellite device
+Hiker with garmin inreach satellite device

 How I Stay Connected Off-Grid

-I've been using the Garmin InReach Mini satellite communicator for all serious treks and expeditions since 2020.
 It lets me send unlimited SMS anywhere on earth and has an emergency SOS feature that could save your life.

-Approaching the Summit
+5. Approaching the Summit

 Just further up is a false peak.
 The next section is mostly boulder scrambling, which is easier due to the bolted rails.
 However, this can be very slippery and difficult in the wet season.